 Tickets are a really useful option to have for for finicky technical issues, and SiteGround’s 10-minute reply guarantee is a rarity.

 SiteGround vs GoDaddy – Support: Verdict

 SiteGround beats GoDaddy in help and support.
 Both offer a wide range, from knowledge centers to phone help, but SiteGround beats GoDaddy with its ticket option for tech support.
 GoDaddy can’t hold a candle to SiteGround’s 10-minute response time.

 Comparing the pricing of two providers like SiteGround and GoDaddy can be tricky, since they’re ultimately targeting different people.
-Starter plans with both providers are super affordable – just $2 or $3 for shared hosting.
+SiteGround is the more expensive option, but starter plans with both providers are super affordable – both come under $10 for shared hosting.

 As you can see below, it’s when you move up the plans that the differences become apparent.

 Shared hosting is the cheapest plan offered by both GoDaddy and SiteGround.
 SiteGround’s $6.99 – $14.99 a month plan provides enough features to support up to 10,000 monthly visitors.
 GoDaddy’s $2.99 – $12.99 a month plan includes a free domain.

 SiteGround plans are built to handle more strain than GoDaddy’s.
 We’re talking hundreds of thousands of visitors a month, millions even.
 However, new sites don’t need that infrastructure.
 GoDaddy’s plans scale up much more gently, which we think is a plus where pricing is concerned.